yringler/just_audio_service/README.md

 To take advantage of the position streams, seek via the `seek` method, not directly with `AudioService` method.
 Note that if you opt to save position, (For example, by using the `PositionedAudioTask.standard()` constructor, you can call seek on a media which isn't active, and playback for that media will start from the seeked-to position.

+There is now also a `DownloadAudioTask`, which is used with `DownloadManager` on the client to download audio files for offline playback.
+It is somewhat progressive - if audio is streaming and then downloaded, when the download is finished the playback will switch to the offline file.

 ### Motivation
 My initial audio BackgroundAudioTask quickly descended into a labyrinth of spaghetti code, inhabited by hosts of minotaur quick to consume any who hoped to maintain it.